Jaakal/micro-wars/README.md

 $ npx webpack
 ```

-Now open the `index.html` in the browser.
+Now open the `./dist/index.html` in the browser with live server.

 You can instruct webpack to "watch" all files within your dependency graph for changes.
 If one of these files is updated, the code will be recompiled so you don't have to run the full build manually: